The Dify app shows the task, user handoff, and expected outcome.

 Dify proof should be visible without exposing private traces.

-The lane works when buyers can see the app shape, tool boundary, eval posture, and delivery evidence.
+The workflow becomes easier to trust when decision owners can see the app shape, tool boundary, eval posture, sanitized artifacts, and delivery evidence.

-A public Dify guide agent backed by read-only MCP cards and trust catalog evidence instead of private traces.
+A public Dify guide agent backed by read-only MCP cards, evidence summaries, and no raw private traces.

-A Dify-backed delivery surface with agent inventory, eval coverage, and production-oriented evidence controls.
+A Dify-backed delivery surface with agent inventory, eval coverage, DSL snapshots, and production-oriented evidence controls.

 A repeatable Dify plus MCP workflow pattern for turning media intake into structured operating records.

-A Dify-supported marketplace workflow that keeps review context, tool access, and policy boundaries inspectable.
+A Dify-supported review workflow that keeps context, tool access, policy boundaries, and handoff receipts inspectable.

-The same Dify lane serves builders, operators, and agencies.
+The same Dify map serves builders, operators, and teams.

 Each audience sees a concrete path instead of a generic chatbot pitch.